Noratrieb/viewstrap/README.md

 # viewstrap

-imagine if you wanted to use bootstrap
+imagine you wanted to use bootstrap

 but through a graphical interface